3 Common Questions About Cosmetology Careers in Texas

 2. What Is the Average Salary of a Texas Cosmetologist?

-Here is a breakdown of the average annual wages earned by cosmetologists, estheticians, and nail technicians statewide in 2016:**
+Here is a breakdown of the average annual wages earned by cosmetologists, estheticians, and nail technicians statewide in 2018, according to the Texas Workforce Commission (TWC):

 Some factors that can influence your total earnings include your level of experience, employment type, location, and the amount of tips or commissions you earn.
 Many cosmetology workers in Texas are self-employed, which can lead to greater flexibility and earning potential.
 And the region where you work can also make quite a difference.
-The highest-paid cosmetologists and estheticians were found in the Austin area, whereas the highest-earning nail technicians were in the Permian Basin region.**
+The highest-paid cosmetologists were found in the Austin area, whereas the highest-earning nail technicians were in the Alamo region.

 3. What Is the Expected Job Outlook for Cosmetologists in Texas?

 People working in the cosmetology profession in Texas can expect a strong job outlook.
-It is estimated that there could be 45,880 new job openings in the field by 2024, which is a 23 percent increase from 2014.** And skincare specialists in Texas are expected to enjoy job growth of 23 percent from 2014 to 2024.*** Considering these projections, it could be an opportune time for you to begin your cosmetology career.
+TWC estimates that there could be 7,479 job openings in the field over the decade between 2016 and 2026, which would mean an 18.7-percent increase in the number of jobs.
+And skincare specialists in Texas are expected to enjoy job growth of 19.8 percent from 2016 to 2026.
+Considering these projections, it could be an opportune time for you to begin your cosmetology career.

 Where Do I Go From Here?